YEPCOIN/YEPCOIN/doc/README.md

 * See the documentation at the [YEP Wiki](https://github.com/YEP-Project/YEP/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [YEP Forum](http://forum.yepcoin.io/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [YEP Forum](http://forum.yep.org/).
-* Join our Discord server [Discord Server](https://discord.yepcoin.io)
+* Join our Discord server [Discord Server](https://discord.yep.org)

 Building
 ---------------------
-The following are developer notes on how to build YEP on your native platform.
+The following are developer notes on how to build YEP Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)